 As informed in the previous years Boards Report, Mr. C.S.
 Muralidharan has been appointed as Chief Financial Officer of the Company w.e.f June 19, 2017 and Mr. Uday Baldota had resigned as Chief Financial Officer w.e.f.
 June 19, 2017 to assume office as the Director and Chief Executive Officer of Taro Pharmaceutical Industries Limited, a subsidiary of the Company.

 The Company has received declarations from all the Independent Directors of the Company confirming that they meet with the criteria of independence as prescribed under sub-section (6) of Section 149 of the Act and under Listing Regulations.

 KEY MANAGERIAL PERSONNEL AND OTHER EMPLOYEES AND CRITERIA FOR APPOINTMENT OF DIRECTORS

-Remuneration Committee identifies persons of integrity who possess equired for the relevantexpertise, experienceandleadershipqualities position.
-The Committee also ensures that the incumbent fulfills such criteria with regard to qualifications, positive attributes, Independence, age and other criteria as laid down under the Act, Listing Regulations, 2015 or other applicable laws.
-The Board has, on the recommendation of the Nomination & Remuneration Committee on remuneration of Directors & Key Managerial Remuneration Policy of the Company is Corporate Governance Report, which forms part to this Report.
+For the purpose of selection of any Director, the Nomination and Remuneration Committee identifies persons of integrity who possess relevant expertise, experience and leadership qualities required for the position.
+The Committee also ensures that the incumbent fulfills such criteria with regard to qualifications, positive attributes, independence, age and other criteria as laid down under the Act, Listing Regulations or other applicable laws.
+The Board has, on the recommendation of the Nomination and Remuneration Committee framed a policy on remuneration of Directors, Key Managerial Personnel and other Employees.
+The Remuneration Policy of the Company is enclosed as Annexure B to Corporate Governance Report, which forms part of this Report